Bowhead whale: Description

 The bowhead whale is among the largest baleen whale species and is distinguished by its round body with an exceptionally curved rostrum, a large head, and long, dark baleen plates.
 Relative to its size, the bowhead whale has the largest head of any cetacean, measuring nearly 40% of the total body length.
 Two blowholes are situated atop its head, and help propel a stream of water up to 6.1 m in the air.
 The lower lips encompasses the baleen racks and resembles a curved circular shape when viewed from the side.
 It also has wide, trigonal flukes and fairly large, oar-shaped flippers.
 The skin is mostly black with white patches around the flukes, tail, eyes, and chin.
 These patches develop throughout life, with the exception of the patch surrounding the chin, which is usually visible in newborn calves, and increases in size at the same rate with the whale's overall growth.

 An adult whale usually measures 14 to 18 m in length and 75 to 100 t in weight.
 The fluke of this species measures 2–6 m long and the 230 to 360 baleen plates are thought to grow to 4 m long, which is longer than that of any other whale by more than a meter.
 This species is sexually dimorphic as females usually reach lengths of 16–18 m, while males average 14–16 m.
 There are, however, some specimens that exceed these sizes.
 In one instance, a female killed off the waters of Pond Inlet in the 1800s allegedly measured 19.5 m.
 Some estimates put the total maximum length higher at about 20 m.
-The maximum reliable length of the female is currently believed to be about 19 m, while the maximum length of the male is thought to be 16–17 m.